This Day In Music: February 5

 February 5, 1963 ~ Country singer Patsy Cline records Always ~ Written by Irving Berlin in 1925 as a wedding gift for his wife whom he married in 1926.
 Recorded shortly before Cline's untimely death.
 Included on the posthumously released 1964 Portrait Of Patsy Cline album

-February 5, 1962 ~ Jazz double bassist Doug Watkins passed away near Holbrook, Arizona, USA ~ Known best as accompaniest to hard bop artists such as Donald Byrd and Jackie McLean.
+February 5, 1962 ~ Jazz double bassist Doug Watkins passed away inear Holbrook, Arizona, USA ~ Known best as accompaniest to hard bop artists such as Donald Byrd and Jackie McLean.
 Original member of Art Blakey's pivotal unit the Jazz Messengers, notably on the At The Café Bohemia series.
 Appeared on albums by Hank Mobley, Horace Silver, Gene Ammons (Jammin' With Gene), Sonny Rollins (Saxophone Colossus), Horace Silver, Kenny Burrell, Phil Woods, Lee Morgan (Candy), Herbie Mann, Yusef Lateef (Jazz Mood), Thad Jones, Frank Wess, Art Farmer, Wilbur Harden (Mainstream), Tina Brooks, Benny Golson (Gettin' With It), Big Joe Turner, Coleman Hawkins (In A Mellow Tone), Charles Mingus (Oh Yeah), Red Garland, and Mal Waldron ~ Watkins was born in 1934

 February 5, 1961 ~ Jazz drummer, bandleader Clark Tracey born in London, UK ~ Named best drummer in the British Jazz Awards six times.
 Played piano and vibraphone before switching to drums at age 13.
 Played in several ensembles with his father Stan Tracey, including Fathers & Sons which also featured father-son duo Johnny Dankworth and Alec Dankworth.
 Over a dozen albums to his name as a leader, especially acclaimed for his 2001 Stability album.
 Has worked with sidemen such as Django Bates, Guy Barker, Jamie Talbot, Nigel Hitchcock, Kit Downes, and Zoe Rahman